-CAUTION: To avoid damaging the projector, ensure that the zoom lens and elevator foot are fully retracted before moving the projector.
+CAUTION: To avoid damaging the projector, ensure that the zoom lens and elevator foot are fully retracted before moving the projector or placing the projector in its carrying case.

 - 1 Rotate the zoom tab to zoom in and out. - 2 Rotate the focus ring until the image is clear.
 The projector focuses at distances ranging between 3.3 ft to 39.4 ft(1.0 m to 12 m).